-Under the site approval plan, Developer could not develop the site without relocating the utility poles and lines and connecting to the relocated utility poles and lines.
-Consequently, the payments made by Developer to Corp A to relocate the utility poles and lines and to connect to the relocated utility poles and lines are a CIAC because they relate to the provision of services by Corp A for the benefit of Developer.
+Under the site approval plan, Developer could not develop the site unless it paid for both undergrounding the perimeter lines and connecting to the existing underground line.
+Consequently, these payments made by Developer to Corp A will be for its benefit.